Now accepting patients nationwide. Find care near you.

 For you:

-• Sit facing your partner with one or both legs over your partner’s, then extend one or both arms behind you for support.
+• Sit straddling your partner with your feet on the bed, then extend one or both arms behind you for support.

 • You can opt for anal penetration in this position by shifting your hips up.